ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

 **Caution: Deleting a database is irreversible!
 All saved questions and dashboard cards based on the database will be deleted as well!**

-### SSH Tunneling In Metabase
+### SSH Tunneling In eKomi
 ---
-Metabase has the ability to connect to some databases by first establishing a connection to a server in between Metabase and a data warehouse, then connect to the data warehouse using that connection as a bridge.
-This makes connecting to some data warehouses possible in situations that would otherwise prevent the use of Metabase.
+eKomi has the ability to connect to some databases by first establishing a connection to a server in between eKomi and a data warehouse, then connect to the data warehouse using that connection as a bridge.
+This makes connecting to some data warehouses possible in situations that would otherwise prevent the use of eKomi.

 #### When To Use This Feature